Use the CircleCI CLI to split tests

 key in your CircleCI configuration is set to a value greater than 1

-, CircleCI spins up identical execution environments in which your job is run.
+, CircleCI spins up the specified number of identical execution environments in which your job is run.

 Test splitting requires the CircleCI CLI together with parallelism.
 The CLI commands circleci tests glob